Specificity (linguistics)

 Specificity does not rely on existence.
 This is because specificity relies on the uniqueness of an entity, regardless of whether it may or may not actually exist.
 For example, “I’m looking for a male sister” refers to no actual entity.
 However, the ambiguity of its specificity (are you looking for a particular male sister, or any male sister?) is retained.

+Marking specificity

+In English, the concept of specificity is often denoted by the use of particular adjectives, such as certain.
+Indefinite noun phrases without these adjectives, like a chair, one coat, or three men, can typically be understood as either specific or non-specific, leaving them unmarked for specificity.
+However, in some languages, noun phrases in specific positions are unambiguous regarding specificity.
+This clarity is achieved through case marking, where noun phrases with overt case morphology indicate specificity, and those without it suggest non-specificity.
+Turkish provides an example of this, as indefinites in the object position are always explicitly specific or non-specific.
+A noun phrase with the accusative case morpheme -(y)i is necessarily interpreted as specific, as shown in this example: